 But seriously, all you need to know is that this work is shared under a Creative Commons BY-NC license, which means that you can freely share and adapt it for non-commercial use with attribution.

-Creative and art direction: Ali Almossawi, Illustration: Alejandro Giraldo.
+Art direction: Ali Almossawi, Illustration: Alejandro Giraldo.

 “I love this illustrated book of bad arguments.